 Timing is everything, and that's certainly the case with digital marketing.
 Enterprise marketing efforts such as SEO, CRM, content creation, social media, and community management require strategy, creativity, and consistency.
 That goes without saying.
 But today, it's also essential to approach those efforts with a real-time mindset.

 Brands can connect and communicate with their customers through real-time marketing in fresh, relevant, and agile ways.
 It offers engagement that can promote without being inauthentic or too sales-driven.
 Real-time marketing has the power to make your content more pertinent, your campaigns more effective, and your brand more human.
 And considering how quickly things move, there is no time to waste getting started.
-Take the next step by scheduling a live demo with Conductor today, and see how you can improve your marketing strategy with real-time reports to stay agile and always timely.
+Take the next step by with Conductor today, and see how you can improve your marketing strategy with real-time reports to stay agile and always timely.